Budibase/website/content/blog/automation/integration-digital-transformation.md

 However, there are big drawbacks too.
 For one thing, we’re limited to the functionality that vendors support in their integration features.
 Things can also get quite messy if we want to integrate larger numbers of platforms in this way.

 So, it’s a good option for simple use cases, but it’s potentially not the way forward for more advanced integration solutions.
+You might also like our guide to the [best small business apps](https://budibase.com/blog/best-small-business-apps/).

 ### API-based solutions